 Each institution shall:

-- Maintain a written affirmative action plan for the recruitment, employment, and promotion of women and minorities and monitor both hiring and termination for non-discrimination in accordance with System affirmative action guidelines and federal and state laws.
+- Maintain a written affirmative action plan for the recruitment, employment, and promotion of women, individuals belonging to underrepresented and underserved populations, individuals with disabilities, and veterans, and monitor both hiring and termination for non-discrimination in accordance with System affirmative action guidelines and federal and state laws.
 Make the plan available upon request.
 Make summaries of affirmative action plans available upon request or through campus publications.
 Update the plan as necessary to keep it current.
 Prepare affirmative action reports for distribution at least once a year.
 The report should include an analysis of progress made together with any specific corrective action necessary to meet expected goals and objectives of the institution’s affirmative action plan.

-- Establish and maintain an affirmative action committee (or committees, as appropriate) composed of faculty, academic staff, university staff, and students to advise the administration on affirmative action needs and concerns, and to assist affirmative action directors in designing and implementing programs.
-Committee members should have a genuine interest in affirmative action and represent the concerns of women, minorities and disabled persons.
+- Establish and maintain a committee (or committees, as appropriate) composed of faculty, academic staff, university staff, and students to advise the administration on the promotion of workforce diversity, and to assist affirmative action directors and/or Diversity, Equity and Inclusion Officers in designing and implementing programs.
+Committee members should have a genuine interest in affirmative action and represent the concerns of women, individuals belonging to underrepresented and underserved populations, veterans, and individuals with disabilities.
 The affirmative action director should serve as a resource and support person for affirmative action advisory committees and other institutional groups legitimately concerned with affirmative action.

-- Establish and publish effective procedures for addressing discrimination complaints.
+- Establish and publish effective procedures, consistent with the provisions of Regent Policy Document 14-6, Discrimination, Harassment and Retaliation, for addressing discrimination complaints.

-- Evaluate the performance of institutional administrators to include an assessment of their attention to and support of affirmative action.
+- Evaluate the performance of institutional administrators to include an assessment of efforts to support workforce diversity.

-- Provide an adequate budget and staff support to each affirmative action director commensurate with institutional needs so that the affirmative action director can address the needs of all personnel.
+- Establish or designate an affirmative action officer or director, and provide an adequate budget and staff support to each affirmative action director commensurate with institutional needs so that the affirmative action director can address the needs of all personnel.

 - Disseminate widely affirmative action and equal employment opportunity policies in the university community so that everyone, including students, will be apprised of such policies.